CORONAVIRUS JOB RETENTION SCHEME

 What happens if employees are off sick?

 AE legislation requires Statutory Sick Pay (SSP) to be treated as part of qualifying earnings, or as part of basic pay under set 1, 2 or 3 certification.
 These rules apply to both AE schemes and qualifying workplace pension schemes (QWPSs) using contractual enrolment.
 Employers will need to continue deducting contributions from the members’ salaries.

-To help in the immediate situation, the government is currently updating the rules to allow SSP to be paid earlier.
+To help in the immediate situation, the Government has amended the rules for SSP linked to COVID-19.
 More details are available here.

 If an employee decides to stop making contributions given the reduction in wage, should the employer still pay in?